JamesStewart314/Rofnein-Project/README.md

 ![Rofnein - The Game](Game_Title_Alternative.png)

-#####  A 2D roguelike game project developed in Python Language for evaluation purposes of the Game Programming Laboratory discipline, taught by professor *Esteban Walter Gonzalez Clua*.
+#####  A 2D roguelike game project developed in Python language with the help of the Pygame framework.
+It was prepared for evaluation purposes of the Game Programming Laboratory discipline, taught by professor *Esteban Walter Gonzalez Clua*.

 ## Project Collaborators: